3 ways how to teach K-12 science with Lifeliqe Deep Zoom

 Things look different when you take a closer look.
-Let’s discover the microworlds with Corinth Classroom’s Deep Zoom models on Lifeliqe.
+Let’s discover the microworlds with Corinth Classroom’s Deep Zoom models in Lifeliqe teching tool.
 Learners will get deep, right into the core of things.
 And they won’t even need a microscope.
-Let’s discover how to use Deep Zoom models in class.
+Let’s discover how to use Deep Zoom models in class as a part of science curriculum!

 Guess what it is!